LearnersGuild/phase-interviews/foundations-to-practice/practice/README.md

 - You may choose either pug or ejs as a template engine.

 - The live coding interview will have all the same sections as this practice exam, but the exact tasks will vary.
-For example, you may be asked to implement a different HTML feature or change a different CSS property.
-Or you may be asked to utilize GET data in the Express GET route section.
+For example, you may be asked to:
+  - change a different CSS property
+  - utilize GET data in the *Express GET Route* section
+  - add an element to the DOM

 - Refer to the (TODO: some link here) list of topics covered to understand the possible range of topics.